 The successful East River Ferry service connects formerly isolated neighborhoods in Brooklyn and Queens to one another and to Manhattan, unlocking large development potential by increasing access to opportunities, resources, and space.
-The pilot service, launched in 2010, met its three-year goal of 1.2 million riders in only 14 months and was extended into a permanent service through 2019.
+The pilot service, launched in 2011, met its three-year goal of 1.2 million riders in only 14 months and was extended to a permanent service through 2019.
 In 2014, total ridership on the East River Ferry was 1,289,896.
 NYCEDC commissioned an updated Citywide Ferry Study in 2013 and released a preliminary report in December of that year.
 The 2013 study explored new options for potential growth of our ferry network and analyzed the benefits of the East River Ferry.
 The final version of the Ferry Study was released in 2015.

 Visit ferry.nyc for more information.